abayochocoball/hollow_memories/README.md

 ## FAQ
 ### What -f option do I need to pass to get the highest quality video and audio?
 None.
 New versions of youtube-dl will automatically pick the best quality available when no -f option is presented.

+### What options do I need to pass to get the highest quality `.mp4`?
+`-f bestvideo[ext=mp4]+bestaudio[ext=m4a] --merge-output-format mp4` You can add this after the `-i` on any of the above commands.

+### What difference is there between the highest quality `.mp4` and `.mkv`?
+Using `.mkv` will get access to `48kHz Opus audio` if it is available while `.mp4` will get `44.1kHZ AAC audio`.
+Using `.mkv` will get access to higher quality visual streams and resolutions above `1080p` if they are available while `.mp4` will be limited to `1080p`*.
+There are only a handful of videos that are above `1080p` and most are short music videos as opposed to long live streams.

+*These limitations are due to the streams available from youtube and container type that can contain the streams.

 ### How do I download members only videos?
 1. Be a member.